EliaStocco/Philosophy-of-Physics/Complexity/README.md

 # Complexity

-We feel obliged to begin with one of the most famous scientific articles ever.
+We feel compelled to start with one of the most famous scientific articles ever.

 ## More Is Different